Dictionary » Nouns » Safety – Meaning, Definition, Synonyms and Antonyms

-The word ‘Safety’ (Noun) describes the condition of being protected from harm, danger, or risk.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Safety’ correctly in sentences.
+The word ‘Safety’ (noun) describes the condition of being protected from harm, danger, or risk.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples to help you use ‘Safety’ accurately in everyday and professional writing.

 Safety Explained in Depth